GDPR for eCommerce

 - create the position of Director of Information Protection, who will be responsible for the compliance of the company’s policies to GDPR;

-- develop an internal data protection policies: train staff, conduct data processing audits, maintain documentation on processing processes, implement measures on the built-in confidentiality system.
+- develop an internal data protection policies: train staff, conduct data processing audits, complex security audit of the system, maintain documentation on processing processes, implement measures on the built-in confidentiality system.

 - In case of emergency: all leaks must be disclosed within 72 hours from the time of its identifying. must have a previously developed quick response plan – a list of actions that you will take if needed.